giftos1/programming-guide/Software-Setup.md

 Test Setup
 ----------
+To test it's working, create a PyCharm project, **making sure to select the local interpreter where you installed Kivy**.
+_DO NOT_ use a new virtual environment (venv) for this or any other projects.

-To test it's working, create a PyCharm project, create a new Python file, and enter the code from https://github.com/CP1404/Starter/blob/master/check_setup.py (or download this file to your project folder.
+Create a new Python file, and enter the code from https://github.com/CP1404/Starter/blob/master/check_setup.py (or download this file to your project folder.
 Run it by right-clicking in the code window and choosing "Run..."
 If you can run it successfully, it's all good. **Celebrate!**